pjotrp/bioruby-alignment/doc/bio-alignment-design.md

 plugged in module.
 This ascertains that the same method can not be invoked from multiple plugins (by default).

+## Adding Phylogenetic support

+MSAs often come with phylogenetic trees.
+Not to add this functionality by default, we extend BioAlignment with BioAlignment::AlignmentTree when a tree is plugged in with the add_tree method.

 ## Methods returning alignments and concurrency

 When an alignment gets changed, e.g. by one of the editing modules, the